aunttwister/dev-blog-repo/README.md

 # dynamictwist.github.io
-This is a repository that contains frontend and backend code for the project.
+This is a repository that contains backend code for the project.